Who represents you?

 City Council meetings are held at 6:00 p.m. on the first four Mondays of each month at City Hall, 8101 Ralston Road, in the Council Chambers.
-Generally, the first and third Mondays are regular business meeetings, and the second and fourth Mondays are workshops.
+Generally, the first and third Mondays are regular business meeetings which are televised and available via live streaming on our website.
+The second and fourth Mondays are workshops, which are not televised but open to the public.
 We encourage citizens to verify if any changes have been made to the agendas by accessing the agenda online or calling the City Clerk's Office at 720-898-7550.
 Agendas are usually posted online by the Friday morning preceding the Monday meeting.

 The Mayor and City Council members are elected to four year terms.
 Elections are held in odd years (2011, 2013, etc.).
 Council seats come up for election on an alternating basis with District #1, District #3, and one "at large seat" in one election cycle; and District #2, District #4, one "at large" seat, and the Mayor's seat in another election cycle.

 Representatives elected to the Arvada City Council are limited to three (3) four-year terms for a specific seat.
 An individual elected to represent a specific district can serve in that capacity for three terms but then would have the option of running for an "at-large" seat and serving an additional three terms.

 The qualifications to run for the Arvada City Council are specified in the City Charter.
 Section 4.3 states: Each Councilmember when nominated and elected shall be a registered elector of the City of Arvada, a citizen of the United States for at least one (1) year, and,